Kong/docs.konghq.com/app/konnect/service-catalog/integrations/github.md

 ## Events

-The Eventing feature supports viewing the following event types for linked repositories from the {{site.konnect_product_name}} UI.
+This integration supports events.

-Event types:
+You can view the following event types for linked repositories from the {{site.konnect_product_name}} UI:

 * Open pull request
 * Merge pull request